 Has being ethical and sustainable always been important to you?

 For the past few years absolutely.
 I’ve never really bought into fast fashion or fast beauty, I’ve always preferred to buy less but better quality, and I like classic styles that are more likely to last the test of time rather than shopping trends.
-However it’s probably only when I became vegan four years ago that I started taking a really active interest in what ethics and sustainability really means when it comes to what we consume, particularly fashion.
+However, it’s probably only when I became vegan four years ago that I started taking a really active interest in what ethics and sustainability really means when it comes to what we consume, particularly fashion.
 There’s so much pressure to buy into fashion and beauty trends, and so much greenwashing as well, I think it’s really important to become as informed as possible as a consumer – and that’s something we focus on a lot at Immaculate Vegan too.

 How do you go about choosing your Vegan brands?

-We are 100% vegan and cruelty free, so compassion and respect for our environment, animals and human beings are key values we look for.
+We are 100% vegan and cruelty-free, so compassion and respect for our environment, animals and human beings are key values we look for.

 Sustainability is also really important to us, and we set high standards.
-We want the materials or ingredients to be some of the best available and we choose brands who are either using or genuinely working towards the most sustainable supply chains, ways of working and product packaging.
-Sustainability is about so many things – materials, production processes, labour practices, packaging, shipping – and it’s hard for brands to be perfect in every area, but we pick brands who strive for the best there is.
+We want the materials or ingredients to be some of the best available and we choose brands that are either using or genuinely working towards the most sustainable supply chains, ways of working and product packaging.
+Sustainability is about so many things – materials, production processes, labour practices, packaging, shipping – and it’s hard for brands to be perfect in every area, but we pick brands that strive for the best there is.

 And of course – and really importantly – quality is absolutely fundamental.
-We look for fashion and homeware brands who are creating beautifully designed items using the most luxurious animal-free materials; and when it comes to beauty we love brands using the best quality natural organic ingredients to create effective formulas that look great, feel great and really work.
+We look for fashion and homeware brands that are creating beautifully designed items using the most luxurious animal-free materials; and when it comes to beauty we love brands using the best quality natural organic ingredients to create effective formulas that look great, feel great and really work.

 Why did you choose Irene Forte Skincare?